 Alphabet - beginning letter W

 Present the Letter W Activity Worksheet and Mini Book program.
 Read suggested instructions for using the worksheet and mini-book.
 These materials can be used to reinforce letter practice and to identify related W words.

-Encourage the children to trace the dotted letters, explain the direction of the arrows and numbers (on the upper right corner) that help them trace the letter correctly.
+Encourage children to trace the dotted letters, explain the direction of the arrows and numbers (on the upper right corner) that help them trace the letter correctly.
 During the demonstration, you may want to count out loud as you trace so children become aware of how the number order aids them in the writing process.

 Find the letter W's: Have the children find all the letter W's in upper and lower case on the page and encourage them to circle them first.

 Letter W Word Search & Handwriting Practice: The four word search game features a wolf and letter W words with pictures and handwriting practice.

 Advanced independent handwriting practice:

 lined-paper and encourage children to draw a wolf behind